100% Ginuwine

 100% Ginuwine is the second studio album from American R&B recording artist Ginuwine.
 It was released on March 16, 1999, on 550 Music and distributed through Epic Records.
 The album peaked at number 5 on the US Billboard 200 and reached the second spot on the R&B Albums chart.
 The album was certified Gold in June 1999 and double Platinum by August 2000.
 It featured the singles "Same Ol' G", "What's So Different?", "So Anxious", and "None of Ur Friends Business".

 Background

-While the massive level of success for Ginuwine... the Bachelor put an enormous amount of pressure on Gunwine as he prepared his follow-up album, much of 100% Ginuwine was written in just over a month's time, with most recording sessions taking place in New York over two months in 1998.
+While the massive level of success for Ginuwine... the Bachelor put an enormous amount of pressure on Ginuwine as he prepared his follow-up album, much of 100% Ginuwine was written in just over a month's time, with most recording sessions taking place in New York over two months in 1998.

 Promotion

 Lead single "Same Ol' G," also featured on the soundtrack to the fantasy comedy film Dr. Dolittle, failed to become a hit on the US Billboard Hot 100 hit, but made a mark on the radio, peaking at number eleven on Billboards R&B/Hip-Hop Airplay chart.
 Second single "What's So Different?" found some chart success, but failed to cross over on the level of previous singles, peaking at number 49 on the US Billboard Hot 100.
 Unsatisfied with the singles runs from 100% Ginuwine, Ginunwine and his team settled on "So Anxious" as the album's third single, which they considered the "main joint" on 100% Ginuwine.
 The song became its highest-charting single, reaching number 16 on the US Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.
 "None of Ur Friends Business" was issued as the album's fourth and final single in October 1999 and became another top ten hit on the Hot R&B/Hip-Hop Songs chart.